cronical/budget_dance/docs/data_from_moneydance.md

 ## Validate balances for a year

-The routine `balance_check.py` is available to see how the values from the `Account Balances` report in Moneydance match to those in `fcast.xlsm`.
+The routine `balance_check.py` is available to see how the values from the `Account Balances` report in Moneydance match to those in `test_wb.xlsx`.

 1. In Moneydance run the `Account Balances` report selecting all accounts.
 2. Save the report  under the names: `data/acct-bals-yyyy.tsv`.